GoncaloFelicio/Pomodoro-App/README.md

 >```
 >activate the virtual environment just created
 >```sh
->source venv/bin/activate #
+>source venv/bin/activate
 >```
->install the required libraries
+>upgrade pip and install the required libraries (also installs jupyter in case you want to play around with it)
 >```sh
+>python -m pip install --upgrade pip
->pip install -r requirements.txt
+>pip install -r requirementsMac.txt
 >```
 >launch the app from the python file
 >```sh